Discontinuous Galerkin Representation of the Maxwell-J\"uttner Distribution: Representation of the MJ Distribution

 \subsection{Maxwell-Jüttner Initialization Routine}

 Initialization of the MJ distribution begins with the spatially DG-represented quantities $n, \mathbf{v}_b$, $T$ and $\Gamma$ computed via the routine in Section \ref{subsec:Robust_moments}.
-These quantities are then used to calculate the MJ distribution, equation \ref{MJ_shifted}, at the quadrature points.
+These quantities are then used to calculate the MJ distribution, equation (\ref{MJ_shifted}), at the quadrature points.
 We can then transform the nodal representation onto the modal phase basis, $\phi(\mathbf{x},\mathbf{u})$.

-However, directly evaluating the MJ distribution, equation \ref{MJ_shifted}, onto the momentum grid has two complications.
-First, only a limited range of temperatures can be computable with finite precision because of the exponential behavior of the modified Bessel function.
-It is thus impossible to initialize the distribution for non-relativistic and ultra-relativistic temperatures.
+However, directly evaluating the MJ distribution, equation (\ref{MJ_shifted}), onto the momentum grid has two complications.
+First, only a limited range of temperatures can be reliably computable because of the exponential behavior of both the distribution's numerator and the modified Bessel function in the denominator.
+In particular, the modified Bessel function has significant finite precision errors at low temperatures.
 Second, in terms of dimension, $d$, the modified Bessel function takes the form $K_{\frac{d+1}{2}}$, which is (potentially) of fractional order.
 These are notoriously difficult to compute accurately to the desired finite precision.

 To avoid the issues of calculating the modified Bessel functions altogether, we replace them with their asymptotic expansions.
 To leading order, the expansions of $K_1, K_{3/2},$ and $K_2$ are all identical, $K_\nu(x) \sim \sqrt{\pi/2x}\exp{(-x)}$ where $\nu = (1, 3/2, 2)$.
 They each retain the same leading-order asymptotic behavior as $x \to 0, K_\nu(x) \to \infty$ and as $x \to \infty$, $K_\nu(x) \to 0$.
 This means that the projected distribution function is offset in magnitude (the density) only.
-This unnormalized distribution, expanding $K_\nu$ in the Maxwell-Jüttner distribution, equation \ref{MJ_shifted}, is written as
+This unnormalized distribution, expanding $K_\nu$ in the Maxwell-Jüttner distribution, equation (\ref{MJ_shifted}), is written as

 We retain the normalization term in practice because it improves convergence of higher moments.
-However, it may also be absorbed into the density normalization constant: $\widetilde{f}'^{MJ}(\mathbf{u}') = n\exp(...)$.
+However, it may also be absorbed into the density normalization constant: $\widetilde{f}^{MJ}(\mathbf{u}) = n\exp(...)$.
 Which is useful when the normalization is too cumbersome to compute or unknown.